Transfluent/Transfluent-Unity/README.md

 ~~~~~~~~
 And the rest of your GUILayout and GUI function calls will automatically use the transfluent API to translate text.

+note: not handled by translated code due to technical restraints:
+Toolbar - array of texts is too much
+SelectionGrid

 ## Files in package:
 * Transfluent:
   * Editor -- editor tools - editor windows, custom inspectors, and other utilities to perform operations only relevant to initial setup